|

 wrapped around you, you are dwelling in blindness, even though you deny it.

 Of course you cant see it.
-Who could?
+Without deep spiritual scrutiny, who could see

 intoxication, claim that they are doing nothing harmful to their lives.